Gary W. Cole, MD, FAAD

 The methods now available to treat keloids are:

 - Surgery: This is risky, because cutting a keloid can trigger the formation of a similar or even larger keloid.
-Some surgeons achieve success by injecting steroids or applying pressure dressings to the wound site after cutting away the keloid.
+Some surgeons achieve success by injecting steroids or applying pressure dressings to the wound site for months after cutting away the keloid.
 Radiation after surgical excision has also been used.

 - Laser: The pulsed-dye laser can be effective at flattening keloids and making them look less red.
 Treatment is safe and not very painful, but several treatment sessions may be needed.
 These may be costly, since such treatments are not generally covered by insurance plans.